 After your surgery:

 You will be taken to a room to rest until you are fully awake.
 Healthcare providers will monitor you closely for any problems.
 Do not get out of bed until your healthcare provider says it is okay.
 When your healthcare provider sees that you are okay, you will be taken to your hospital room.
-The bandages used to cover your stitches keep the area clean and dry to prevent infection.
-A healthcare provider may remove the bandages to check your wounds.
+The bandages used to cover your stitches keep the surgery area clean and dry to prevent infection.
+A healthcare provider may remove the bandages to check the area.